How to Find and Rent an Apartment in New York: A Complete Guide

 - A landlord or property management company will check your credit and income.

-When Should I Start My Apartment Search?
+When Should You Start Your Apartment Search?

 This is because they’d instead fill the apartment with someone whose lease start date will coincide with their desired date.